 It is perhaps an astronomy nerd’s greatest dream – telescopes viewing space from space itself.
 These scopes are launched from the surface and orbit the Earth as satellites.
 Up there, their sight is unobstructed by any atmospheric disturbance, meaning pollution, weather and normal air turbulence, and they can therefore observe points in the sky in great detail.
 Getting above the atmosphere has another advantage, too: many wavelengths of radiation are simply blocked by the earth’s ionosphere, ozone layer and air, meaning the only way to “see” some kinds of non-visible light is from the vacuum of space.

 What makes things even more exciting is that NASA and other organizations don’t spend millions on sending a cheap scope you can buy at any supermarket into the sky.
 Space telescopes are constructed with the most advanced mirror and imaging technology available.

 Perhaps the king of these scopes is the Hubble.
 Loads of fanfare accompanied the launching of this scope and it has actually caused a minor revolution in the astronomy world.
 Since 1990 when the scope was placed into orbit by the space shuttle Discovery, the Hubble has produced a cornucopia of images that have been published around the world, such as its beautiful close up of the Eagle Nebula:

 This didn’t occur without a setback or two – within weeks of it going online, a tiny flaw was discovered in its mirror, which led to another shuttle being dispatched to give the scope a set of “glasses” to correct its vision.

-The Hubble has allowed scientists to peer deeper into the galaxy than other before.
-Its deep space images have shown us galaxies billions of light years away, which has helped answer questions about the formation and the overall composition in the universe.
+The Hubble has allowed scientists to peer farther into the galaxy than ever before.
+Its images of really deep-space objects have shown us galaxies billions of light years away, which has helped answer questions about the formation and the overall composition in the universe.